-The National Institutes of Health provides a general plan for managing lipedema with a keto diet.
+A 2021 study provides a general plan for managing lipedema with a keto diet.
 It involves limiting carbohydrate intake to less than 25 grams per day (though this can vary), maintaining an even ratio of proteins to fats, having a high intake of vegetables, and minimizing sugar intake.
 This keto eating plan also involves drinking plenty of water, which aids digestion and other processes within the body.

 Mindful Eating and Mindful Living

 When exploring a new eating plan for lipedema, always keep in mind that it’s not all about food.
 The mind-body connection is a crucial part of symptom management.
 Studies have found that joint pain, tissue pain, stiffness, heaviness, and swelling are all related to how people rate their quality of life.